janba/GEL/doc/docs/index.md

 ## Getting Started

 Ready to dive in?
-Check out the [Installation Guide](getting-started/installation.md) and [Quick Start Tutorial](getting-started/quickstart.md).
+Check out the [Installation Guide](getting-started/installation.md), the [Quick Start](getting-started/quickstart.md), and the [Introduction to PyGEL](tutorials/intro-to-pygel.md) tutorial.

 ## Links